Geography of Rwanda: Hydrography

-The watershed between the major Congo and Nile drainage basins runs from north to south through Rwanda, with around 80 percent of the country's area draining into the Nile and 20 percent into the Congo via the Rusizi River.
-The country's longest river is the Nyabarongo, which rises in the south-west, flows north, east, and southeast before merging with the Akanyaru to form the Kagera; the Kagera then flows due north along the eastern border with Tanzania.
-The Nyabarongo-Kagera eventually drains into Lake Victoria, and its source in Nyungwe Forest is a contender for the as-yet undetermined overall source of the Nile.
+The watershed between the major Congo and Nile drainage basins runs from north to south through Rwanda's western highlands.
+About 80% of Rwanda drains eastward into the Nile basin, mainly via the Nyabarongo–Akagera/Kagera system, while about 20% drains westward into the Congo basin, mainly via Lake Kivu and the Rusizi system.
+The country's longest river is the 351 km Nyabarongo, which rises in the south-west, flows north, east and south-east before merging with the Akanyaru to form the Kagera; the Kagera then flows due north along the eastern border with Tanzania.
+The Nyabarongo–Akagera eventually drains into Lake Victoria, and its source in Nyungwe Forest is a contender for the as-yet undetermined overall source of the Nile.
+Other major rivers include the Rusizi, which drains Lake Kivu southward into Lake Tanganyika and ultimately the Congo River.

 Rwanda has many lakes, the largest being Lake Kivu.
-This lake occupies the floor of the Albertine Rift along most of the length of Rwanda's western border, and with a maximum depth of 480 m, it is one of the twenty deepest lakes in the world.
-Other sizeable lakes include Burera, Ruhondo, Muhazi, Rweru, and Ihema, the last being the largest of a string of lakes in the eastern plains of Akagera National Park.
+This lake occupies the floor of the Albertine Rift along most of the length of Rwanda's western border, and with a maximum depth of 480 m, it is the 20th deepest lake in the world.
+Other sizeable lakes include Burera and Ruhondo in the north, Muhazi, Rweru and Ihema, the last being the largest of a string of lakes in the eastern plains of Akagera National Park.
+Total renewable water resources amount to 13.3 km3 (2022 estimate).

-Mountains dominate central and western Rwanda.
-These mountains are part of the Albertine Rift Mountains that flank the Albertine branch of the East African Rift.
-This branch runs from north to south along Rwanda's western border.
-The highest peaks are found in the Virunga volcano chain in the northwest; this includes Mount Karisimbi, Rwanda's highest point, at 4507 m.